 What are Pre-Trip Meetings?

 All overnight trips and some day trips have a mandatory Pre-Trip meeting.
-This meeting includes a review of trip policies, itinerary, and packing list; a discussion of meal plan; and equipment issue.
+This meeting includes a review of trip policies, emergency procedures, itinerary, logistics, packing list review, meal planning and equipment issue.
 Attendance at this meeting is required.
 If you are unable to attend the meeting due to a conflict, it is VERY important that you contact us.
-If we are not informed of an anticipated absence from the meeting, it could result in being dropped from the trip without a refund.
+The pre-trip meeting date and time is listed on the trip details handout available on the trip calendar page.

 You can register by clicking the "register now" link on the trip calendar or visiting the welcome desk at the campus recreation center.
 Trips can fill up fast, but if the trip you want to participate in is full, be sure to get on the waiting list in case a spot opens up.